wireseo/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always"></div>

 ### 4.2 View Command
-In this section, we will introduce the `ViewCommand`.
+In this section, we will introduce the `View Command`.
 It will show the structure of the `ViewCommand` class and the `ViewCommandParser` class, as well as the path diagram and sequence diagram of the `ViewMissionDeadlineCommand` to capture the interactions between the `ViewMissionDeadlineCommand` and other object classes.